-- (1) Subject to this section and any other law, a progress payment to be made under a construction contract is payable in accordance with the applicable terms of the contract. - (1A) A progress payment to be made by a principal to a head contractor under a construction contract becomes due and payable on: - (a) the date occurring 15 business days after a payment claim is made under Part 3 in relation to the payment, except to the extent paragraph (b) applies, or - (b) an earlier date as provided in accordance with the terms of the contract.
+- (1) Subject to this section and any other law, a progress payment to be made under a construction contract is payable in accordance with the applicable terms of the contract. - (1A) A progress payment to be made by a principal to a head contractor under a construction contract (other than an exempt residential construction contract)1 becomes due and payable on: - (a) the date occurring 15 business days after a payment claim is made under Part 3 in relation to the payment, except to the extent paragraph (b) applies, or - (b) an earlier date as provided in accordance with the terms of the contract.